 During the Air France event for FlyerTalkers, we had the chance to meet Alexandre de Juniac, the airline CEO.
 He enthusiastically answered the audience’s questions.
 I’ll try to give you the main points we talked about with him and the impression we had.

-First of all, I would like to thank him again, in the name of all FlyerTalkers, for the time he devoted to us.
+First of all, I would like to thank him again, in the name of all FlyerTalkers, for the time he spent with us.
 It shows how important customers are to him.
 We immediately felt how implicated he was and how curious he was to hear our compliments as well as our criticism.

 The ambition of Air France